Bkakacek/static_pages/source/hiphop_popular_songs/hiphop_popular_songs.rst

 including Tekashi69 Nicki Minaj, and Murda Beatz.
 "Uproar" was performed by Lil Wayne who has been in the music industry since 1991.

  The billboard image is not an official image.
-It was create with MS Paint.
+It was created with MS Paint.
  To find the full list of the most popular songs.
 Checkout the official `billboard website`_.